Cautions for Plug-n-Fire

 Keep Lid Closed When Kiln Is Not In Use - Keep lid closed when not operating the kiln.

-- Otherwise the weight of the lid over time may force the hinge and stainless wrap to move down.
+- Otherwise, the lid's weight over time may force the hinge and stainless wrap to move down.

-- This will affect the way the lid closes and may cause the lid to crack.
+- This will affect how the lid closes and may cause the lid to crack.

 - It will also keep the kiln cleaner by keeping dust out.

-- In addition, if the kiln somehow gets turned on accidentally, an open kiln could present a fire hazard.
+- If the kiln gets turned on accidentally, an open kiln could present a fire hazard.

 Do Not Store Anything On Lid - Do not use the lid as a storage shelf.